MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
 Did you know that the first computer programmer was a woman?
-Lady Ada Lovelace, an English mathematician and writer, is recognized as the first computer programmer.
-She worked on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
-In her notes, she described an algorithm intended to be processed by this machine.
-Her work on the engine, including her concept of looping, is what earned her the credit.
-Interestingly, this was all in the mid-1800s, more than a century before the development of the modern computer!
+In the mid-1800s, Ada Lovelace wrote the world's first machine algorithm for an early computing machine which, technically, makes her the world's first computer programmer.
+Pretty interesting, considering the popular narrative that often wrongly suggests programming as a male-dominated field through most of history!